thegoatinthemachine/some-admin-scripts/README.md

 the other, using IPP Everwhere.
 Since I enabled avahi on that print server, I've been able to use airprint instead, and I'm able to define airprint servers with apple's ``.mobileconfig`` profiles that can be managed by an MDM.

+### printer_managr/rm_printer.sh

+This is an older script that I wrote for a previous MDM, Filewave, which had the capability to define scripts for both the install process and the uninstall process.
+I wanted packages I authored to be idempotent if at all possible, so this was designed to simply remove the printer I defined in the install step.
+This is another script which just interacts with CUPS.